IshaniSen2612/Handwritten-Text-Recognition/README.md

     - <i>You can keep the `emnist-byclass-mapping.txt` file if you want to check out the label mapping.
 Its in the format of `Label<space>ASCII`.</i>
 - Move the files remaining to the following folder in your project root : `Dataset/EMNIST/`

-Now you are good to go with the data 👍
+Now your dataset is ready to be used.

 ### ⚙ Install the dependencies :
 - install the requirements
-- Do in the terminal : `pip install -r requirements.txt`
+- Execute in terminal : `pip install -r requirements.txt`
 - Required packages are :
     - idx2numpy
     - matplotlib